Accessibility and Accommodations

 The Accessibility & Accommodations Division facilitates the reasonable accommodations process for university employees (including student employees) and job applicants, on the basis of disability and other categories:

 A disability is a physical or mental impairment that substantially limits one or more major life activities.
+This term includes a wide range of medical conditions that an individual may or may not personally regard as a “disability”, but are still covered under our policy.

 Some examples include: deafness or hard of hearing, blind or low vision, intellectual disability, mobility impairments, chronic medical conditions, diabetes, immunocompromised conditions, cancer, diabetes, epilepsy, Autism, ADHD, and other neurodiverse, cognitive, or mental health conditions.

-Employees and applicants may request reasonable accommodations on the basis of pregnancy, childbirth, and related conditions, including lactation.
+Employees and applicants may request reasonable accommodations on the basis of pregnancy, childbirth, and related medical conditions, including lactation.

 In the majority of cases, medical documentation is not required.